hyosung11/Launch-School/Courses/journal.md

 * Change a line and it goes blue.
 * Add a new line and it goes green.
 * Do either of these and your file turns yellow in the Explorer.
-* Commit and all the colours disappear again.
+* Commit and all the colors disappear again.

 21:00 Finished coding the `calculator.js` app again using the text instead of the video this time.
 Getting off now to watch TV with Sohee.
 Good night for now.
 I enjoyed today.